AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

 ### Recommendations {#recommendations}

-The following section recommends monitoring the network links, server, and players to understand the health and react to issues.
+The following section recommends monitoring the network links, servers, and players to understand the health and react to issues.

 AEM provides built-in monitoring for:

-* *Heartbeat* every 5 seconds to indicates that the AEM Screens Player is in operation.
+* *Heartbeat* every 5 seconds to indicate that the AEM Screens Player is in operation.
-* *Screenshot* from the Player that shows what is currently displayed on the Player.
+* *Screenshot* from the Player that shows what is displayed on the Player.
 * The *AEM Screens Player Firmware* version installed on the Player.
 * *Free storage space* on the Player.

-Recommendations for remote monitoring with 3rd party software:
+Recommendations for remote monitoring with third-party software:

 * CPU usage on Players.
 * Check if AEM Screens Player process is running.